uxlfoundation/oneDNN/README.md

 * [Arm Compute Library (ACL)] built for armv8-a arch, latest stable version available at the time of release

-on Ubuntu 20.04 AArch64 with
-* GNU Compiler Collection 7.0, 8.0, 9.0, 10.0
-* Clang\* 9.0, 17.0
-* [Arm Compiler for Linux] 24.04
-* [Arm Compute Library (ACL)] built for armv8-a arch, latest stable version available at the time of release

 GPU engine was validated on Ubuntu\* 22.04 with
 * GNU Compiler Collection 7.2, 8.1, and 9.1
 * Clang 7.1, 8.0, 9.0